Non-urban metering

 Faulty meters

-1. Report the faulty meter to us within 24 hours of noticing it isn't working properly.
+1. Report the faulty meter to us when you notice it isn't working properly.

 Report a faulty meter using our online s91i self-reporting form.

-2. Repair or replace the meter within 21 days and have it certified by a DQP.
+2. Repair or replace the meter within 21 days and have it certified by a DQP (if required).

-3. Submit a completion form within 28 days of repairing or replacing your equipment including:
+3. Submit a completion form within 28 days of repairing or replacing your equipment.

 Understand what role each water agency has in the metering program.